EdReactDeveloper/rent-auto_admin/README.md

 Technologies used: React js/ redux/ axios / material ui / scss

 to start the app: npm start

-decrition:
+descrition:
-the admin panel includes:
+the admin dashboard includes:
 1. authentication by web token recieved from the server
 2. edit a car info: upload, remove or change the image, change car info in the form fields
 3. add and remove cars